Store IPFS content on Filecoin's decentralized storage network with verifiable persistence.

 # Optional - Network Configuration

-NETWORK=mainnet # Network to use: mainnet or calibration (default: calibration)
+NETWORK=mainnet # Network to use: mainnet, calibration, or devnet (default: mainnet)

 RPC_URL=wss://... # Filecoin RPC endpoint (overrides NETWORK if specified)